companionstudio/instagram-token-agent/README.md

 To set these options in the Heroku dashboard, click the 'Settings' tab in your app, then _Reveal Config Vars_.

+## API Rate limits

+By default, apps using the Instagram Basic Display API are limited to 200 requests per hour, but there's a (relatively simple way to extend that](https://github.com/companionstudio/instagram-token-agent/wiki/Instagram-API-Limits).

 ## What are all the moving parts?

 This app is designed to run using free plans and add-ons at Heroku, and be configurable via Heroku's interface, so you don't need to use the [CLI](https://devcenter.heroku.com/articles/heroku-cli) if you don't want to.